-The den chief is a Boy Scout, who assists a Cub Scout den leader or Webelos den leader.
-He is selected by the senior patrol leader and Scoutmaster, and is approved by the cubmaster and the pack committee for recommendation to the den leader.
-The den chief helps Cub Scouts advance through Cub Scout ranks and encourages Cub Scouts to join a Boy Scout troop upon graduation.
+Den chiefs are Scouts who assists a Cub Scout den leader or Webelos den leader.
+They are selected by the senior patrol leader and Scoutmaster, and approved by the cubmaster and the pack committee for recommendation to the den leader.
+Den chiefs help Cub Scouts advance through Cub Scout ranks and encourage Cub Scouts to join a troop upon graduation.

 - knows the purposes of Cub Scouting

 - helps Cub Scouts achieve the purposes of Cub Scouting